 Our town’s community has been rocked, and many families torn apart, by the spate suicides over the last few years.

-This includes Chae Degaetano, seven young local lads who took their lives within nearly as many months – including Samuel Uphill, popular tattooist Lee Clements, popular local woman Sian Lewis, and many more who have found themselves in the deepest and darkest places.
+This includes Chae Degaetano, seven young local lads who took their lives within nearly as many months – including Samuel Uphill, talented tattooist Lee Clements, popular local woman Sian Lewis, and many more who have found themselves in the deepest and darkest places.

 Many families and friends of these much-missed loved ones, support Mind, and ask for donations in memory of those they have lost so the mental health charity can be there for everyone who needs them.